Help! I’m going on a multi-day hike – there are no fridges, microwaves or restaurants? I don’t know what to eat! … [Continue reading]

 It’s time to hit the trail – but what do I need to pack?
 There is no straight forward answer – it depends on the duration and remoteness of the hike, the season, the terrain, and any other risk factors.
 Gear lists are personal, what’s essential to you might be unnecessary extra weight to me.
-Here’s a check list for you to think about as you pack.
-What else would you take? … [Continue reading]
+Here’s a check list for you to think about as you pack….
+[Continue reading]

 The final steep climb up to the 3726m summit of Mt Rinjani in Indonesia is relentless loose scree.
 I’m exhausted, desparately counting out slip-sliding steps upwards between rests.
 We left our crater rim camp at 3am, and have already climbed over 1000m.
 The summit is within sight, but I am doubting I can manage the remaining stony climb.
 As my friend passes me, she reaches into her pack and gives me her last five jelly beans.
 I eat them.
 Slowly.
 One brightly coloured sugar-laden jelly bean at a time….
 [Continue reading]